-Where the Council has made an error in the processing of an application for a school place, and it is established that had the error not occurred it would have resulted in the applicant being offered a school place, the Council will offer a place at the school.
+Where the LA, working on behalf of the Trust, has made an error in the processing of an application for a school place, and it is established that had the error not occurred it would have resulted in the applicant being offered a school place, a place will be offered at the school.

 Applicants are responsible for the accuracy of all and any information which they submit.
-The Council takes no responsibility for incorrect information submitted (i.e. an incorrect date of birth, failure to mention sibling(s), failure to provide supporting evidence etc.) or the impact that such information may have on the determination of their application.
-Where applicants become aware of such errors, they should notify the Council as soon as possible.
+Neither the Trust nor the LA takes any responsibility for incorrect information submitted (i.e. an incorrect date of birth, failure to mention sibling(s), failure to provide supporting evidence etc.) or the impact that such information may have on the determination of their application.
+Where applicants become aware of such errors, they should notify the LA as soon as possible.